You have 0 product(s) in your cart.

 Modified paddles do not have the blade extending the full width back to the foot pocket.
 Different designs have cut-outs close to the foot that reduce effort on the upward kick.
 Using various materials over the different areas of the fin allows a more flexible fin that is more efficient.

-For the recreational diver, a split fn is the best option, the efficiency gains mean better air consumption (approximately 30% longer dives), less leg fatigue and overall better enjoyment of the dive.
-We recommend you look at the V12 fin with their lifetime warranty or if you want a fin with colour then the Atomic Splitfin
+For the recreational diver, a split fn is the best option; the efficiency gains mean better air consumption (approximately 30% longer dives), less leg fatigue and overall better enjoyment of the dive.
+We recommend you look at the V12 fin with its lifetime warranty, or if you want a fin with colour, then the Atomic Splitfin.